Li'l Red Dad

 This link will show you how to make a replacement hose for your fuel filler neck

 1979 SPORT WHEEL HORN REPAIR

-This article is from Dave Sperry and was in the Li'l Red Express Club Newsletter It shows how to repair you 1979 Sport Wheel horn.
+This article was written by Dave Sperry and was in the Li'l Red Express Club Newsletter

 The following article was published in the June 2006 issue of "Mopar Collector's Guide" and explains the potential fire hazard of the ammeter gauge